criskellet/FlexCompany/README.md

 # FlexCompany

 ## Project brief
 Build a company website using FlexBox and CSSGrid.
-Layout must adapt to screen re-sizing
+Layout must include responsive design aadpting layout depending on screen size

 ## Introduction
 Build a website for a company selling homemade, fabric face coverings.